ElektraInitiative/libelektra/doc/help/elektra-faq.md

 - operating-system-specific code to locate configuration files
 - tools to change the configuration files
-- validation to make such changes user friendly
+- validation to make such changes user-friendly

 Every successful project has implemented many features Elektra has.
 But Elektra has the distinctive advantage that you can pick the features